grelleum/SteelConnection/docs/tutorial.rst

    # we take the first one (index zero).
    net_id = site['networks'][0]

-   # Retreive the network from SteelConnect Manager.
+   # Retreive the network from SteelConnect CX Manager.
    network = sc.get('/network/' + net_id)

    # Get Zone ID from the network object.